aheld/code-presenting/PITCHME.md

 - Delimiters can be of any length with the following format:  “//[delimiter]\n” for example: “//[***]\n1***2***3” should return 6
 - Allow multiple delimiters like this:  “//[delim1][delim2]\n” for example “//[*][%]\n1*2%3” should return 6.
 - make sure you can also handle multiple delimiters with length longer than one char

+--

+## Double Bonus Refactor

+Generate tests based on all permutations when given an expected Int, delimeters.
+No need to specify number of inputs

+TestPermutations(3, {',','\n'})
+should test:
+["1,2", "2,1", "1\n2", "2\n1", "3,0", "3\n0", "3"]